16 Most Common Questions Of Cisco SFP-10G-SR You Need To Know

-DefinitionA transceiver module is a group of transceivers comprising both a transmitter and a receiver which are combined and share common circuitry or a single housing.
+DefinitionA transceiver is a device comprising both a transmitter and a receiver which are combined and share common circuitry or a single housing.
 When no circuitry is common between transmit and receive functions, the device is a transmitter-receiver.
-The term originated in the early 1920s.
-Similar devices include transponders, transmitters, and repeaters.ApplicationTransceivers module can handle analog or digital signals, and in some cases, both.
+The word "transceiver" is a contraction of (radio) transmitter-receiver, so it is a device which contains both.
+A "walkie-talkie" is one example, a cell phone is another.
+The former is a simple device.
+You can either listen or talk.ApplicationTransceivers can handle analog or digital signals, and in some cases, both.
 In regions where digital coverage is spotty, a transceiver may be equipped for analog to ensure that there will be no loss of signal.
 The ability to receive both can drive up the cost of the transceiver, due to the need to bundle in additional circuitry.
 Used in Very low power UHF wireless data transmitters and receivers , 315 / 433 / 868 and 915 MHz ISM/SRD band systems and RKE .Transceiver moduleA ..